frikky/mongodocker/README.md

 5. Run python server.py
 6. Go to localhost:5000

+# Config
+This is where the data is handled.
+Will add more data soon

+# Data storing
+For now, while testing, all the data collected from connfig/config.json is stored in tmp\_data.

+# Done from todo
+* Add logic for IP, URLs and hashes.
+* Make search work-ish
+* Make proper category lookup work.

 # Todo?
-* Add logic option for json or raw format (not xml :)).
-Depends whats the best.
-* Add logic for URLs and hashes.
-* Make proper category lookup work.
+* Make it able to automatically add data to the DB.
+On demand load or timebased? - Starting with on demand
 * Add extensions management and script management for parsing of external sources.
+* Better iterator to see if items already exist.
+Loop before > while.
+Will need to remake some functions.

+*** When above is done
+* Filter what data to return.
 * Add docker configuration for the flask server, and remove for mongodb.
 Only used now for fast cleanups.
-* Make it able to automatically add data to the DB.
-On demand load or timebased?

-*** When above is done - Create
 * Start using API tokens both in the database and the flask server.
 Not a rush as it's ran locally per now.
-* Go away localhost :^)
+* Try hosted solution - Proper HTTPS config and MongoDB security
+* A plain search site (GUI)
-* More config ability \o/
+* More config-possibilites \o/
+* Finish up readme and stuff

 # Logic
 |client| -> webserver API -> mongoDB -> webserver -> |client|